 4. Remove physical, mental, and emotional barriers to practice.

-5. Use Deliberate practice to learn the most relevant parts for at least 20 hours or until you have achieved your target level of performance.
+5. Use deliberate practice to learn the most relevant parts for at least 20 hours or until you have achieved your target level of performance.

 This process is obviously inspired by the Three-stage model of skill acquisition.
 I find this very compelling, given the nature of my monthly schedule.
 I want to be able to achieve learning goals within my free 26 days every month.